-But then again, the plan dictates what actions to be taken and if we do some actions not related to the project, we could end up completing someone else’s project, or worse, nothing at all.
-That is generally not what we want.
+But then again, the plan dictates what actions to be taken, and if we do some actions not related to the project, we could end up completing someone else’s project, or worse, nothing at all.
+That is not what we want.

 This is what I think about planning.
 Make the planning stage as short as possible, but long enough to avoid any major mistakes.

-Small mistakes are fine.
+Minor mistakes are fine.
 We can remodel some background asset or change up lighting as much as we want.
-But if we intended a car and modeled a farm we are slightly off track.
+But if we intended a car and modeled a farm, we are slightly off track.

 How do we keep the planning stage short then?
 Glad you asked.
 We skip it.
 At least we pretend to skip it and dive right in.